> Press Release

 It's safe, legal, and important for the church to gather for seven key reasons:

-1. Governor Whitmer has clarified intent in previous executive orders in Executive Order 2020-70:
+2. Before Governor Whitmer's Executive Orders were deemed illegal, she clarified intent for churches in previous executive orders - See Executive Order 2020-70:

 - "Consistent with prior guidance, neither a place of religious worship nor its owner is subject to penalty under section 20 of this order for allowing religious worship at such place," the executive order said.
 "No individual is subject to penalty under section 20 of this order for engaging in or traveling to engage in religious worship at a place of religious worship, or for violating section 15(a) of this order."